 About to set off on your New Zealand driving adventure?
 You must understand New Zealand’s road rules, signs and driving laws before you set off.
-Here are a few tips:
+Please take a moment to watch the video above and to read this booklet before travelling: What’s different about New Zealand?
+(PDF) – also, here are a few tips:

 - Keep LEFT!
 We drive on the left-hand side of the road.

 - Always wear your seat belt.
 Everyone in your vehicle must wear a seatbelt, and children must be secured in an approved child seat.
 Your rental vehicle company can rent child seats to you if you didn’t bring your own.